Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I’ve been visiting Croatia’s islands for nearly a decade.
 My two favorite islands in Croatia are Korčula and Vis — but for very different reasons.

 It feels different here.
 It’s slower.
 More intentional.
-It’s a longer journey here than the other islands, and there’s only one decent hotel, so everyone has made a conscious decision to choose Vis over easier options.
+It’s a longer journey here than to the other islands, and there’s only one decent hotel, so everyone has made a conscious decision to choose Vis over easier options.

-For these reasons, I think that Vis makes an excellent choice for your second or third trip to Croatia — or the end of your first trip, after having visited other islands.
+For these reasons, I think that Vis makes an excellent choice for your second or third trip to Croatia — or at the end of your first trip, after having visited other islands.
 I think the appeal of Vis increases enormously once you realize how special it is.
 And that can be a bit lost on people who have never traveled to another Croatian island.

 Table of Contents

-Vis Island
+Get to Know Vis Island

 Vis island has a complicated, multicultural history, having been ruled by the Ancient Greeks, Romans, Venetians, Austrians, and Italians.
 In the 1920s, Vis became part of Yugoslavia; in 1940, it was converted into a military base and one of Tito’s favorite hideouts.

 Vis was closed to visitors for the next 50 years.
-In 1989, Vis was abandoned as a military base; in 1991, Croatia became independent and Vis opened to tourism for the first time in decades.
+In 1989, Vis was abandoned as a military base.
+It wasn’t until 1991, when Croatia became independent, that Vis opened to tourism for the first time in decades.
+Today, Vis welcomes all kinds of tourists during the summer months.

 Things to Do in Vis, Croatia

-Boat Tour Around Vis Island
+Take a Boat Tour Around Vis Island

 I highly recommend bringing a dry bag or waterproof phone bag so you can tuck away some cash and buy yourself a beer after swimming to Stiniva Beach.
 When you get to Biševo, though, you’ll be able to dock and walk to the beach.

-Blue Cave Vis
+Explore the Blue Cave Vis

-You will be herded onto a small boat — be sure to keep your head down on the way in!
-The endless azure illumination is a trick of the light, and the effect is only roughly from 11:00 AM to 1:00 PM.
-For this reason, it can get very crowded at the Blue Cave during the summer months, and you might be sharing your visit with a few other boats.
-The visit is short, lasting about five minutes.
+To access the cave, you will be herded onto a small boat — be sure to keep your head down on the way in!
+The endless azure illumination is a trick of the light, and the effect is only seen roughly from 11:00 AM to 1:00 PM.

-There are day tours to the Blue Cave from Hvar, Brač, even as far as Dubrovnik and Montenegro (!!).
+There are day tours to the Blue Cave from Hvar, Brač, even as far as Dubrovnik and Montenegro.
 (For the record, I think it’s insane to day trip to Vis unless you’re coming from Hvar — everywhere else is just too far.
 More on that below.)

 To get to the Blue Cave, I recommend taking the aforementioned full-day boat tour around Vis.
-If not, you can book a Blue Cave tour from the town of Komiža, which is about a 20-minute boat ride away and about a 90-minute tour total.
+If not, you can book a Blue Cave tour from the town of Komiža, which is about a 20-minute boat ride away and about a 90-minute tour in total.
 You can also arrive independently by boat.

-Biševo Island
+Relax on Biševo Island

 If you’re spending time at the Blue Cave, it’s worth checking out more of Biševo Island, the island southwest of Vis!
 On the other side of the island from the Blue Cave, you’ll find Porat Beach, which makes a nice stop for a swim.